 Product Description

-These results summarise the compliance with the 2013 bathing water regulations of coastal and inland bathing waters for England in 2024.
+These results summarise the compliance of coastal and inland bathing waters for England with the Bathing Water (Amendment) (England and Wales) Regulations 2025 in the year 2025.

-For every designated bathing water in England, the Environment Agency monitors Escherichia coli and intestinal enterococci in the water, throughout the bathing season (May to September).
-Values can vary; depending on the weather, pollution from agricultural and urban sources, storm water overflows, amongst other factors.
+For every designated bathing water in England, the Environment Agency monitors Escherichia coli and intestinal enterococci in the water, during the official bathing season which is between 15 May to 30 September.
+Values can vary, for example depending on the weather, pollution from agricultural and urban sources, storm water overflows, amongst other factors.
 The readings taken over the last four bathing seasons then determine the annual classification for that water.

-The 2024 classification results cover the period from 2021 to 2024; over a four-year period.
-Prior to the start of the 2024 season, no bathing waters were de-designated, but an additional 27 waters were designated at the start of the season.
-This brings the total number of designated bathing waters in England to 451.
-There was one bathing water unassessed due to access issues.
-Newly designated bathing waters are assessed with one seasons samples which increases to two seasons samples the following year.
+The 2025 classification results cover the period from 2022 to 2025: a four-year period.
+Prior to the start of the 2025 season, no bathing waters were de-designated, nor were any new waters designated.
+The total number of designated bathing waters in England remains at 451.
+There were two bathing waters unassessed due to access issues.
+For those new bathing waters that were designated at the start of the 2024 bathing season, classifications were assessed with two seasons samples.

 The classifications are: